rstolpe/Stolpe-Webpage/Guides/WinRM.md

 So I'll go trough how to do that now.

 ## Enabling WinRM with GPO
-You can enable WinRM with GPO:s and to make that GPO to take effect you need to have it in the same OU or above where your computer objects are stored.
+You can enable WinRM with GPO:s and to make that GPO to take effect you need to have the GPO in the same OU or above where your computer objects are stored.
+(Insert picture)

 ### First we need to open Group Policy Management and create the GPO
 1. From the start menu, open Control Panel.